rfhayn/grocery-recipe-manager/docs/prds/milestone-7-cloudkit-sync-external-testflight.md

 **M7 will be successfully complete when:**

 1. ✅ Privacy policy is live and accessible to all users
+2. ✅ You create a household and invite your spouse - they see all your recipes/lists instantly
-2. ✅ You edit a grocery list on your iPhone, and your spouse sees it update on their iPhone within 5 seconds
+3. ✅ You edit a grocery list on your iPhone, and your spouse sees it update on their iPhone within 5 seconds
-3. ✅ 50+ external beta testers have installed Forager via public TestFlight link
+4. ✅ 50+ external beta testers have installed Forager via public TestFlight link
-4. ✅ Your LinkedIn post about "Forager: Smart Meal Planner" has 100+ views and 10+ reactions
+5. ✅ Your LinkedIn post about "Forager: Smart Meal Planner" has 100+ views and 10+ reactions
-5. ✅ Zero data loss incidents during multi-user collaboration
+6. ✅ Zero data loss incidents during household collaboration
-6. ✅ Professional beta landing page showcases your work
+7. ✅ Professional beta landing page showcases your work
-7. ✅ CloudKit Dashboard shows successful sync operations
+8. ✅ CloudKit Dashboard shows successful sync operations across household zone
-8. ✅ App Store Connect shows "Approved" status for external testing
+9. ✅ App Store Connect shows "Approved" status for external testing

 **This milestone transforms Forager from solo project into:**
 - Compliant App Store-ready product ✅
-- Collaborative family tool with CloudKit ✅
+- Collaborative household tool with CloudKit shared zone ✅
 - Professional portfolio showcase ✅

 ---